 - Oahu: TheBus – this is the most reliable bus system in Hawaii.
-It has frequent stops and provides good coverage of the island.
+It has over 103 routes and provides good coverage of the island.

 - The Big Island: Hele-On Bus – is probably the least reliable of the bus systems in Hawaii.
 Even though schedules are posted online, it’s common for the buses to run late.

 Bus tickets on each island are very affordable, with one-way fare ranging from $2 – $2.75.
 Day passes to ride the bus’ are only between $4 – $5.50.